abelcarreras/MonteModes/README.md

 python setup.py install --user

 4. Use script montemodes inside scripts folder as a model to run your calculation.
-No interface available yer.
+No interface available yet.

 ---------------------------------------------------------
 Contact info